Nicholas Weise

 Teaching

-Nick's discipline-specific teaching encompasses areas of organic compound reactivity and biomolecular chemistry, ranging from undergraduate instruction at the university to open online course modules with over 70,000 learners worldwide.
-His work in education has been recognised by a Senior Fellowship of the Higher Education Academy, an Inaugural Fellowship of the Institute for Teaching & Learning, prizes from the Directorate for the Student Experience and University of Manchester Students' Union, as well as multiple institution-wide Teaching Excellence Awards.
+Nick is a transnational educator as recognised by his receipt of the Biochemical Society Teaching Excellence Award 2025.
+His discipline-specific teaching encompasses areas of organic compound reactivity and biomolecular chemistry, ranging from undergraduate instruction at the university to open online course modules with over 100,000 learners worldwide.
+He is a member of the NASPA Off-Campus and Commuter Student Services knowledge community of North American universities as well as a co-founder of the UK’s National Learning & Teaching-focussed Network.
+His work in education has been recognised by an Inaugural Fellowship of the Institute for Teaching & Learning, prizes from the Directorate for the Student Experience and University of Manchester Students' Union, as well as multiple institution-wide Teaching Excellence Awards.

 - Undergraduate: Peer Assisted Study / Peer Mentor Training, Interdisciplinary Educational Project Supervision